benediktschmitt/py-ts3/README.rst

 		import ts3

 		# The examples package already contains this implementation.
-		# Note, that the ts3.examples.viewer module has an helpful class to
+		# Note, that the examples.viewer module has an helpful class to
 		# build a complete channel tree of a virtual server: ChannelTreeNode
+		#
+		# You may have to download it from GitHub first.
-		from ts3.examples.viewer import view
+		from ts3_examples.viewer import view

 		with ts3.query.TS3ServerConnection("localhost") as ts3conn:
-			ts3conn.login(
-				client_login_name="serveradmin",
+			ts3conn.exec_(
-				client_login_password="FoOBa9"
+				"login", client_login_name="serveradmin", client_login_password="FoOBa9"
 			)
 			view(ts3conn, sid=1)